Jump To

 FAQs

-The most popular St. Patrick’s Day dishes include corned beef and cabbage, soda bread, colcannon, stew or shepherd’s pie, and plenty of Guinness or Irish whiskey.
-In Ireland, it’s also very common to serve lamb.
+A traditional Irish St. Patrick’s Day meal includes corned beef and cabbage, Irish soda bread, colcannon (mashed potatoes with cabbage or kale), shepherd’s pie, and of course, plenty of Guinness or Irish whiskey.

 Although we often think of it as an Irish dish, the history of corned beef and cabbage is Irish-American.
 It became popular among immigrants due to the lower cost of cured beef and abundant cabbage, and over time became associated with St. Patrick’s Day.